Skip to main content

 (Available for use in the Library only).
 Also available on Lexis on the Franklin County Law Library public computers.

 From the Ohio Legislative Services Commission - more current than the print Ohio Revised Code.
 The official publication of the Ohio Revised Code and Ohio Administrative Code.
 Current with legislation signed by the Governor about one month behind.
 A great choice if you want to link to a code section in another document.

 Ohio's Adoption of the Uniform Electronic Legal Material Act

 SB 139 (Aug.
 2018).
 UELMA designates the Legislative Service Commission as the official publisher of the Ohio Revised Code and the Ohio Administrative Code, whereas the Secretary of State is the official publisher of the Session Laws.
-However, Lawriter still has the only version of the Ohio Revised Code and Ohio Administrative Code online, and it is not official.

 Ohio Revised Code Selected Tax Provisions